human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 ````

 ## Additional Correction Steps
-It has been noticed that the results of the previous steps need some corrections.
-In the neccessary steps below the issues are explained and
+It has been noticed that the results of the previous steps need corrections.
+In the neccessary steps below 3 main issues are explained and
 their solutions are also provided.

 ### 1. Window-Specific Models

-In step 3 we fit a single model for the whole diploid assembly.
-In step 4 we used that model to partition the assembly into 4 main components.
-It has been noticed that the model components may change for different regions and it may affect the accuracy of the partitioning process.
+In step 3 a single model is fit for the whole diploid assembly.
+In step 4 that model is used to partition the assembly into 4 main components.
+It is noticed that the model components may change for different regions and it may affect the accuracy of the partitioning process.
 In order to make the coverage thresholds more sensitive to the local patterns the diploid assembly is split into windows of length (5-10Mb).
-For each window a separate model  is being fit.
+For each window a separate model  should be fit.
 To do so first we split the whole-genome coverage file produced in step 3 into multiple coverage files one for each window.
 ```
 ## Split cov into multiple covs (each covering 5-10 Mb)
 docker run \